 As Miles watched the news of Raven’s execution he felt a great sense of loss.
 A chapter his life that he thought he would never read again replayed in his mind like a bittersweet epic novel.
 Raven unpredictable spirit complicated his life.
 Now she was gone.
 He did know whether to morn or feel relieved.
 But what he did know that his past life was finally over.

 Maxine entered the bedroom.
 She noticed Miles was just sitting and staring at the TV.

 “Miles are you alright?”

-The news come back on so Miles didn’t respond.
+The news came back on, so Miles didn’t respond.

 “Back to our top story Raven Prescott was executed to day.
 Her last words or word was Ethan and not a confession.”